Understanding Large Language Models: GPT, Claude, and Gemini Explained

 Every time you chat with ChatGPT, ask Claude a question, or use Google's Gemini, you're interacting with a large language model (LLM).
 But what exactly are these models?
 And more importantly, which one should you use?

-If you've ever felt confused about the differences between GPT-4, Claude, and Gemini—or wondered why everyone keeps talking about "language models"—this guide is for you.
-We'll break down what these AI systems are, how they compare, and which one is best for different situations.
+If you've ever felt confused about the differences between these models or wondered why everyone keeps talking about "language models," this guide is for you.
+I'll break down what these AI systems are, how they compare, and which one is best for different situations.

 No technical jargon.
 No computer science degree required.
 Just clear, practical information that helps you choose the right AI tool for your needs.